Ergodicity: Measure-preserving dynamical systems

-Processes
+Ergodic processes

 The above discussion appeals to a physical sense of a volume.
 The volume does not have to literally be some portion of 3D space; it can be some abstract volume.
 This is generally the case in statistical systems, where the volume (the measure) is given by the probability.
 The total volume corresponds to probability one.
 This correspondence works because the axioms of probability theory are identical to those of measure theory; these are the Kolmogorov axioms.

 The idea of a volume can be very abstract.
 Consider, for example, the set of all possible coin-flips: the set of infinite sequences of heads and tails.
 Assigning the volume of 1 to this space, it is clear that half of all such sequences start with heads, and half start with tails.
 One can slice up this volume in other ways: one can say "I don't care about the first $n - 1$ coin-flips; but I want the $n$'th of them to be heads, and then I don't care about what comes after that".
 This can be written as the set $(*, \cdots, *, h, *, \cdots)$ where $*$ is "don't care" and $h$ is "heads".
 The volume of this space is again one-half.

 The above is enough to build up a measure-preserving dynamical system, in its entirety.
 The sets of $h$ or $t$ occurring in the $n$'th place are called cylinder sets.
 The set of all possible intersections, unions and complements of the cylinder sets then form the Borel set $\mathcal{A}$ defined above.
 In formal terms, the cylinder sets form the base for a topology on the space $X$ of all possible infinite-length coin-flips.
 The measure $\mu$ has all of the common-sense properties one might hope for: the measure of a cylinder set with $h$ in the $m$'th position, and $t$ in the $k$'th position is obviously 1/4, and so on.
 These common-sense properties persist for set-complement and set-union: everything except for $h$ and $t$ in locations $m$ and $k$ obviously has the volume of 3/4.
 All together, these form the axioms of a sigma-additive measure; measure-preserving dynamical systems always use sigma-additive measures.
 For coin flips, this measure is called the Bernoulli measure.